Expressions and their Resolving

 -filter[Fruit]!c=Apple/Pear

-As a condition, an expression yields a truth value that decides whether or not that condition is satisfied.
+As a condition or a filter, an expression, or a comparison of two expressions, yields a truth value that decides whether or not that condition is satisfied.

 Resolving of an Expression